tuckerkevin/tuckerkevin.github.io/resume/index.md

 *LS450* *(configuration tool):* This desktop application is used to upgrade, configure, synchronize, merge, and backup configurations on the Tek-CARE 400, Tek-CARE 500, and Tek-ALERT systems.

 [*NC402TS*][nc402ts] *(master station):* This ARM based touch-screen master station is the primary user interface to the Tek-CARE 400/Tek-CARE 400 P5 system.

-### Accomplishments

-Although TekTone is a small company, it has provided me with a good opportunity for growth.
-In my years at TekTone, I have been a positive force for change in the Engineering Department.
-Together we have improved the quality of software we develop and the processes we use to develop it.

-In the past, TekTone developed each new system with no interoperability with their existing systems.
-I lead an effort to break this paradigm and integrate these systems on a common platform.
-[Now everything including our low-end stations, our high-end stations, our wireless devices, and third party systems interoperate as part of one platform.][tekcare]
-The development and release of this single platform to unify our fragmented product line has been one of biggest contributions I have made to the company.

 ## <i class="fa fa-graduation-cap"></i> Education